 All agree that a more coordinated value-based healthcare system is required to achieve accountable care.
 By Laura Fegraus, Executive Director, Council of Accountable Physician Practices The leaders of the Council of Accountable Physician Practice (CAPP) have long been committed to accountable, physician-led, patient-centered care.
 It is our belief that neither the quality of American … Continue reading Senator Isakson, CMS, and CAPP at Better Together Health 2016

-Care Coordination Improving, Technology and 24/7 Access Not Widely Available, and Preventive Primary Care Critically Lacking Download the results (.PDF) View real patient stories WASHINGTON, D.C.
-(June 15, 2016) – A new Council of Accountable Physician Practices (CAPP)-sponsored Nielsen Strategic Health Perspectives survey released today reveals that only half of patients are experiencing the benefits … Continue reading Nielsen Survey Shows Gaps in How Patients Are Experiencing Accountable Care
+Care Coordination Improving, Technology and 24/7 Access Not Widely Available, and Preventive Primary Care Critically Lacking View the press conference below Download the results (.PDF) View real patient stories WASHINGTON, D.C.
+(June 15, 2016) – A new Council of Accountable Physician Practices (CAPP)-sponsored Nielsen Strategic Health Perspectives survey released today reveals that only half … Continue reading Nielsen Survey Shows Gaps in How Patients Are Experiencing Accountable Care

 Scroll through the healthcare facts and stats: